perfectionist/StoryboardRecipes/README.md

 **Container controllers** define the interaction model of the content controllers they manage.
 In this book they do not cover creating custom container controllers.

 The segue that has a container controller is really a *container* seque.
 So it is important to name segues and be sure you have the correct one by checking name.
+When adding the Navigation Controller make sure the **Resize View From NIB** box is checked so the view is properly sized.

 ## Idioms ##